“Why are we running?” – Chris, to Sara, during this shoot.

 Unfortunately the day we were there, authorities decided to close the park without warning, presumably because it looked a bit stormy.
 Maybe there were swells, high waves or a weather warning in place.
 Don’t you just love the Bay Area weather?

-We made the best of it and it was still super pretty and with these two the subjects of the pictures, is that even surprising?
+It was still super pretty and with these two the subjects of the pictures, is that even surprising?